Enforcement of Tax Laws - High Risk Issue

 Addressing the tax gap—the difference between taxes owed and those paid on time—could help improve the government’s fiscal position.

-Internal Revenue Service (IRS) enforcement of the tax laws helps collect revenue from noncompliant taxpayers and, perhaps more importantly, promotes voluntary compliance by giving taxpayers confidence that others are paying their fair share.
+Enforcing tax laws helps the Internal Revenue Service (IRS) collect revenue from noncompliant taxpayers and, perhaps more importantly, promotes voluntary compliance by giving taxpayers confidence that others are paying their fair share.
+However, every year, taxpayers fail to pay hundreds of billions of dollars in taxes.
+This tax gap—the difference between tax amounts that taxpayers should pay and what they actually pay voluntarily and on time—has been a persistent problem for decades.

-The tax gap arises when taxpayers, whether intentionally or inadvertently, fail to accurately report tax liabilities on tax returns (underreporting), pay taxes due from filed returns (underpayment), or file a required tax return altogether or on time (nonfiling).
+The tax gap arises when taxpayers, whether intentionally or inadvertently, fail to accurately report tax liabilities on tax returns (underreporting), fail to pay taxes due from filed returns (underpayment), or fail to file a required tax return altogether or on time (nonfiling).
 The tax gap is spread across the five types of taxes that IRS administers—individual income, corporate income, employment, estate, and excise taxes.
-As shown in the figure below, underreporting, particularly of individual income taxes, accounts for most of the tax gap.

 Figure: Estimated Average Annual Gross Tax Gap by Type of Noncompliance and Tax (Tax Years 2008-2010)

-Note: Individual income tax includes individual business income tax.
+Note: Data may not sum to totals because of rounding.
+Individual income tax includes individual business income tax.
 Estate tax underreporting noncompliance is not shown in this graphic because it represents less than one-half percent of total underreporting noncompliance.
 Excise tax is not shown in this graphic because IRS does not have excise tax underreporting noncompliance or nonfiling noncompliance estimates, and its estimate for excise tax underpayment noncompliance represents less than one-half percent of total underpayment noncompliance.
 In addition, IRS does not have a corporation income tax estimate for nonfiling noncompliance.

 Given that the tax gap has been persistent and dispersed across different types of taxes and taxpayers, coupled with tax code complexity and a globalizing economy, reducing the tax gap will not likely be achieved through a single solution.
-Rather, the tax gap must be attacked on multiple fronts and with multiple strategies, such as:
+Rather, IRS must attack the tax gap on multiple fronts and with multiple strategies, such as:

 - collecting more data on noncompliance;